 Early History of the Bertrim family

-Another 431 words (31 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Bertrim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bertrim research.
+Another 216 words (15 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Bertrim History in all our PDF Extended History products and printed products wherever possible.